Ali-Asheer/PaymentsMicro/README.md

 ## Microservices-applikation med Spring Boot och MySQL

- I have build an microservice that is one of four microservices in E-handel application.
-It connect to user microservices.
+ I have build a microservice that is one of four microservices in E-handel application.
+It connect to user microservice an order user microservice.

 REST API endpoints:
 -  [POST]  - /payments <=> Creates a new payment.
 It needs a body like this: